ssb22/jianpu-ly/README.md

 # jianpu-ly

-Jianpu in Lilypond, from http://people.ds.cam.ac.uk/ssb22/mwrhome/jianpu-ly.html
+Jianpu in Lilypond, from http://ssb22.user.srcf.net/mwrhome/jianpu-ly.html

-(also mirrored at http://ssb22.gitlab.io/mwrhome/jianpu-ly.html as the Cambridge "DS-Web" server sometimes gets taken down for several days of maintenance)
+(also mirrored at http://ssb22.gitlab.io/mwrhome/jianpu-ly.html just in case)

 jianpu-ly is a Python 2 program to assist with printing jianpu (numbered musical notation) in the GNU Lilypond music typesetter.
 The jianpu is written on a modiﬁed-appearance “stave” in Lilypond, which means Lilypond’s typesetting capabilities (lyric spacing, slurs, beams etc) will apply to the jianpu without needing to add a 5-line stave.
 If you prefer, the generated code for the jianpu stave may also be placed in a score with other types of stave. _Chords in jianpu are not supported_ by this script, unless written out as one note to a part.
 If you have problems, try a later Lilypond version (2.15.40-1 and 2.18.2-1 should work).